-This air fryer fish and chunky chips is the kind of dinner you make when you want something comforting but don’t want a sink full of dishes.
-It uses a short ingredient list and comes together in one air fryer basket.
-The result is crispy potatoes and tender fish with almost no effort.
+This air fryer fish and chunky chips is one of those dinners you make when you want something comforting but don’t want to deal with a pile of dishes.
+It’s a short ingredient list, everything cooks in one basket, and that’s it.
+You get crispy potatoes and tender fish with barely any effort.

 Difficulty: Easy